Hot Air Ballooning in Bagan: Balloons Over Bagan vs Oriental Ballooning

 Choose a smaller balloon.
 It's worth the extra money.

-A hot air balloon ride is not a budget friendly experience, but most people consider it a once in a lifetime opportunity.
+Hot air balloons over Bagan are not a budget friendly experience, but most people consider it a once in a lifetime opportunity.
 So if you're here in the right season, and you have the means, it's certainly something worth considering.
 It might just be the cherry on the top of your Bagan visit.